Historical Notes | Publications | Architectural Salvage | Bibliography

 LOCATING AND IDENTIFYING MAIL ORDER HOUSE PART NUMBERS

-4. HARRIS Brothers numbers are stenciled in ink, often in the middle of a board, and may be numerals alone, or numerals and letters, or Roman numerals.
-E.g. 76, HR 50, RI 32 or AII.
-Home model number and/or order number may be written in grease pencil.
+4. HARRIS Brothers numbers are stenciled in ink, usually in the middle of a board, and may be numerals alone, or numerals and letters (e.g. 76, HR 50, RI 32).
+Model number and/or order number may be handwritten in grease pencil.
+Part names may be stamped in ink.

 ARCHITECTURAL SALVAGE OF SEARS HOME PARTSThe following original Sears parts are available to current owners of Sears homes.
 Contact information is listed at the end of each description.
 To list parts you have available, contact R Hunter at rebeccalhunter@sbcglobal.net or 847 697-4551.